giantswarm/nomi/README.md

 ## Fleemmer parameters

-- **addr**: address to listen.
-Fleemmer extracts the public CoreOS IP of the host machine(/etc/environment).
-Note that, you should use this parameter when using a different distro than CoreOS, a Docker container, or a different address to listen.
-The `default` port to listen is `40302`.
+- **addr**: address to listen on.
+Fleemmer extracts the public CoreOS IP of the host machine automatically (from `/etc/environment`).
+Note that you should use this parameter when using a different distro than CoreOS, a Docker container, or a different address to listen on.
+The `default` port to listen on is `40302`.
 - **dump-json**: dump JSON stats to stdout.
 - **dump-html-tar**: dump tarred HTML stats to stdout.
 - **benchmark-file**: YAML file with the actions to be triggered and the size of the instance groups.